mozilla/mozwebqa-test-templates/templateREADME.md

     py.test --driver=firefox

-This command will locate your iFrefox install, load it and run the tests against it.
+This command will locate your Firefox install, load it and run the tests against it.

 For other possible options, type `py.test --help` or view the [readme].
 [readme]: https://github.com/davehunt/pytest-mozwebqa/blob/master/README.md